lecfy/community/tutorials/run-laravel-on-appengine-standard/index.md

     If you've added the code correctly, your file [will look like this][bootstrap-app-php].

-1. Finally, remove the `beyondcode/laravel-dump-server` composer dependency.
+1. (NOT NEEDED) Finally, remove the `beyondcode/laravel-dump-server` composer dependency.
 This is a fix for an error which happens as a result of Laravel's caching in `bootstrap/cache/services.php`.

         composer remove --dev beyondcode/laravel-dump-server

-    If you're using Laravel 6, remove `facade/ignition` instead:
+    If you're using Laravel ^6, remove `facade/ignition` instead:

         composer remove --dev facade/ignition